luomus/finbif/docs/news/index.md

 ### MINOR IMPROVEMENTS

-- Record pagination should now often require less queries of FinBIF server and be should be faster.
+- Record pagination should now often require less queries of FinBIF server and should be faster.
 - FinBIF collections field names have been sanitised.
 - When filtering records by “collection_id” a full URL ID can be used or a QName.